-Sometimes people mistakenly think that grates in the road lead to sewers, and that it's OK to dump pollutants and chemicals down these drains because the pipes will lead to a place where the water will get cleaned up.
-But these drains don't lead to sewers.
+Sometimes people mistakenly think that all grates in the road lead to sewers, and that it's OK to dump pollutants and chemicals down these drains because the pipes will lead to a place where the water will get cleaned up.
+But in this area, storm drains don't lead to sewers.
 Where does our stormwater end up?
 Let's keep walking to find out.